 You'll See It When You Believe It

-As we enter this bright new year, let’s notice the strong correlation between our expectations and our experience.
+Notice the strong correlation between our expectations and our experience?
 Everything that happens to us is related to our beliefs about who we are, what we deserve, and what the universe is capable of supplying.
 The game is to keep stretching your beliefs to match the highest in and around you.

 The movie Galaxy Quest offers a marvelous lesson about our power to manifest.
 The film chronicles the adventures of a bedraggled crew of actors whose popular science fiction television series has run its course.
 (Think Star Trek.)
 Their careers have dwindled to appearances at cult fan conventions.
 One day the crew is kidnapped by some real extraterrestrials who take them for a (long) ride and explain to them that their planet is under siege and they need the expertise of this crew to save their world.